-Peru’s crazy-buzzing capital has ancient ruins and pre-Columbian antiquities, colonial history and museums, access to adventure sports and a solid gastronomical scene—here’s a few gems not to be missed!
+Peru’s crazy-buzzing capital has ancient ruins and pre-Columbian antiquities, museums and access to adventure sports, a solid gastronomical scene.
+There’s all that and more in Peru’s stunning capital.

-It makes sense that you’d travel to Peru to soak in the culture and get in touch with lost civilizations.
-So when your international flight lands in Peru’s capital and biggest city, Lima, you’ll want to spend as little time there as possible, right?
-Actually, I’m hoping I can convince you otherwise.
+It makes sense you’d travel to Peru to soak in the culture, or get in touch with lost civilizations.
+So when your flight lands in the country’s capital and largest city, Lima, you’ll want to spend as little time there as possible, right?
+I’m hoping to convince you otherwise!
 Modern Lima’s architecture, food and culture is a fusion of the area’s mixed past – from its original indigenous settlers to the arrival of the Spanish conquistadors who brought European and Moorish influences, and more recently, immigration from Africa and Asia – Lima’s culture is like no other!

 The Historic Centre of the City of Kings

 While Lima’s rich colonial past is evidenced by baroque architecture hidden among skyscrapers throughout the city, its lavish buildings and extravagant balconies are most notably concentrated in the UNESCO-protected historical centre, surrounding the main fountain and plaza.
 The Plaza de Mayor – also called the Plaza de Armas, which literally translates to “weapons plaza” – served as a gathering place as well as a place of refuge and defense in the event of an attack using supplied arms.
 I guess it didn’t hurt to be prepared!